 First Cohort Smashes It!
 Our first-ever Train the Trainer programme has officially wrapped and it’s been a huge success!

 We’re proud to announce that all 10 participants will now volunteer as coaches with W4 Youth until they are 16, after which they’ll have the chance to step into paid roles with W4 Youth or our partners.
-One participant of the programme, who is just 16, will be joining us as a Trainee Coach in the Summer.
+One participant of the programme, who is just 16, will be joining us as a Trainee Coach in the summer.

 With funding support, we will launch two cohorts each year starting in September 2025, creating meaningful, long-term opportunities for young people in our community.